WICG/declarative-partial-updates/patching-explainer.md

 </template>
 ```

-To support multiple ranges, marker nodes can be named.
+To support multiple ranges, processing instructions can be named.
 Any number of ranges can be exposed, and the template has to address the specific one:

 ```html
 <div marker="results">